k-bosko/k-bosko.github.io/_posts/2020-04-27-How-to-improve-SEO-by-boosting-website-speed.md

 ### Font Awesome

-Identify slow third-party JavaScript

-Third-party code can significantly impact load performance.
-Limit the number of redundant third-party providers and try to load third-party code after your page has primarily finished loading

-Font Awesome was slow to load - taking over 600ms.
+Font Awesome was very slow to load - taking over 600ms.

 If you are using **Jekyll Minimal Mistakes theme** like me, you can switch to Font Awesome CSS like so: